rickybryce/SouthernCross/SCMulti/README.md

   <li>Switch 6 -- When in Binary Counter Mode with Switch 1, this will pause the counter.</li>
   <li>Switch 7 -- When in Binary Counter Mode with Switch 1, this will reset the counter  When in Simple Counter mode with Switch 3, Switch 7 increments the counter.</li>
 </ul>
+<p>If you use Z80ASM by SLR systems, simply rename the SCMULTI.ASM file to SCMULTI.Z80.
+To assemble:  Z80ASM SCMULTI/H (Assuming all files are on the same drive as Z80ASM)</p>

 <p>--Ricky Bryce</p>